The 4th Bayes-Duality Workshop 2026

 All talks in Part 2 (June 24-26) will be streamed live.
 In-person attendance is limited to RIKEN-AIP researchers and invited guests.
 Videos will also be made publicly available, subject to the consent of speakers, attendees, and organizers.

-See our list of recommended hotels for Parts 1 and 2 near RIKEN AIP office in Nihonbashi.
+Also, see our list of recommended hotels for Parts 1 and 2 near RIKEN AIP office in Nihonbashi.

 Participants